redtide/docs/docs/en/index.md

 # Welcome

-This project is aimed to provide quick documentation on how to use various development tools.
+Quick documentation/reminder on how to use various development tools.

-Contribuitions are welcome, feel free to report an [issue].
+If you find (some of) the content useful as reference, contribuitions are welcome, so feel free to propose something new, or report an [issue].

 [issue]: https://github.com/redtide/notes/issues/